Skip to content

 Fundable stays abroad

 • Unpaid stays abroad for final theses and compulsory seminar papers (research papers with credits) at universities, companies or scientific institutes.
-New: To deepen the cooperation with strategic partners, we especially support stays for final theses at Imperial College (UK), KNUST (Ghana), University of Queensland (Australia) and Tsinghua University (China)
+New: To deepen the cooperation with strategic partners, we especially support stays for final theses at Imperial College (UK), University of Queensland (Australia), Nanyang Technological University (Singapore) and Tsinghua University (China)

 • PROMOS grants can only be obtained for stays outside the Erasmus+ area